nanoutils/nanoutils/docs/docs/methods.md

 ## `countBy`

-Counts repetitions and saves them to an `object`
+Counts repetitions and saves them to `object`

 ```js
 import { countBy, identity } from 'nanoutils'